Kampfkarren/blog/src/articles/a-reliable-case-for-unreliable-packets.md

 So we hook all that together, and we have a fire extinguisher!
 But wait...it's only firing one direction.
 You remember that you want the player to be able to actually AIM your fire extinguisher.
 Bit trickier, but doable.

 - Send an event when the player holds down the trigger
-- **Send the user's mouse/aim position every tick while the trigger is held down**
+- **Send the player's mouse/aim position every tick while the trigger is held down**
 - Send an event when the player releases the trigger

 Here comes the problem, though.
 Because events are required to be reliable and ordered, sending the mouse position often is going to completely choke our bandwidth.